hdShang/arxiv-daily/docs/cs-LG/2025-06-13/papers/250612217v1-from-emergence-to-control-probing-and-modulating-self-reflection-in-.md

 ---
 layout: default
-title: From Emergence to Control: Probing and Modulating Self-Reflection in Language Models
+title: "From Emergence to Control: Probing and Modulating Self-Reflection in Language Models"
 ---

 # From Emergence to Control: Probing and Modulating Self-Reflection in Language Models